MAES-Pyramids/MAES-Pyramids/README.md

 <!-- ## I'm a Computer Science  Student  -->

 ## I'm a Abo El-Seoud
-- 👨‍💻 Full Stack Developer, using frameworks like Nest.js and Next.js.
+-  Full Stack Developer, using frameworks like Nest.js and Next.js.

-- 📚 Currently expanding my knowledge into architecture & scalability patterns.
+-  Currently expanding my knowledge into architecture & scalability patterns.
-- 💪🏼 My future aspirations include learning new technologies | Never stop innovating.
-- 🌱  I am passionate about open-source contributions and seeking impact.
+-   I am passionate about open-source contributions and seeking impact.